I was diagnosed with foot drop after dislocating my knee—something that rarely ever happens.

 - Not being able to wear shoes that I like.
 I always have to wear tennis shoes.
 I can not fit my brace into any dress shoes.

-Many things can cause foot drop including nerve injury, muscle or nerve disorders, or brain and spinal cord disorders.
+Many things can cause foot drop, including nerve injury, muscle or nerve disorders, or brain and spinal cord disorders.

 A compressed nerve is the main cause.
 If a nerve in your leg that controls the muscles involved in lifting the foot gets injured, it can cause foot drop.
 It is often caused by having hip or knee replacement surgery.
 However, mine was caused by dislocating my knee.
 My doctor said that he had never seen this happen before.
-He was very hopeful that the nerve was just asleep and would wake up, but that is not the case.
+He was very hopeful that the nerve was just asleep and would wake up, but that was not the case.